Richard D. Wolff

 Richard David Wolff (born April 1, 1942) is an American Marxian economist known for his work on economic methodology and class analysis.
 He is a professor emeritus of economics at the University of Massachusetts Amherst and a visiting professor in the graduate program in international affairs at The New School.
-Wolff has also taught economics at Yale University, City College of New York, University of Utah, Paris 1 Panthéon-Sorbonne University, and The Brecht Forum in New York City.
+Wolff has also taught economics at Yale University, City College of New York, Paris 1 Panthéon-Sorbonne University, and The Brecht Forum in New York City.

 In 1988, Wolff co-founded the journal Rethinking Marxism.
 He made the 2009 documentary Capitalism Hits the Fan.
 In 2012, he released three new books: Occupy the Economy: Challenging Capitalism, with David Barsamian; Contending Economic Theories: Neoclassical, Keynesian, and Marxian, with Stephen Resnick; and Democracy at Work.
 In 2019, he released his book Understanding Marxism.

 Wolff hosts the weekly 30-minute-long program Economic Update, produced by the non-profit Democracy at Work, which he co-founded.
-Economic Update is on YouTube, Free Speech TV, WBAI-FM in New York City (Pacifica Radio), CUNY TV (WNYE-DT3), and available as a podcast.
+Economic Update is on YouTube, Free Speech TV, Pacifica Radio stations (WBAI-FM, New York; KPFA-FM, Berkeley; KPFK-FM, Los Angeles), and CUNY TV (WNYE-DT3) in New York.
+The program is also available as a podcast.

 Wolff is featured regularly in television, print, and internet media.
 He is considered by a number of media outlets to be influential in the field of Marxian economics, and The New York Times Magazine has named him "America's most prominent Marxist economist".
-Wolff lives in Manhattan with his wife and frequent collaborator, Harriet Fraad, a practicing psychotherapist.